Investigating the effect of noise channels on the quality of unitary t-designs: Noise modelling

 as well as a noise model in which noise is applied after the unitary operations, for which we define

 In both models, the same noise channel $\varepsilon$ is applied to each single-qubit state in the $t$-fold tensor product.
-Both noise models are well-defined in the sense that the value of $\epsilon$ obtained is independent of the choice of ensemble and a general property the $t$-design for a given $t$.
+Both noise models are well-defined in the sense that the value of $\epsilon$ obtained is independent of the choice of ensemble and a general property of the $t$-design for a given $t$.
 This is proven in \appendref{append:well-definedness}.

+Based on the fact that for $t \ge 2$ a $t$-design transforms any noise channel into a depolarising channel~\cite{RB1, RB2, RB3, RB7, RB8, RB9}, one might expect our two noise models to be equivalent.
+However, since we are studying the effect of a noise channel on the quality of a $t$-design, not the effect of a $t$-design on a noise channel, equivalence of the noise models is a question of whether the noisy Haar ensemble expectations given by Eqs.~(\ref{eq:before}) and~(\ref{eq:after}) are equal, not a question of whether the resulting depolarising channels are equal for the two models.
+Our noise models are therefore not generally equivalent.
+Furthermore, the $t$-fold tensor product makes it difficult to find a relation between the two noisy Haar ensemble expectations by commuting noise through the unitary operations.

 We note that a third noise model, in which noise is applied during the unitary operations, could also be considered due to the finite time duration for these operations in an experimental realisation.
-However, this is dependant on the method used to implement the unitaries in an experiment (e.g. with control pulses) and so we focus on the former two models which are implementation independent.
+However, this is dependent on the method used to implement the unitaries in an experiment (e.g.,~with control pulses) and so we focus on the former two models which are implementation independent.